ravi-ivar-7/choco/assets/docs/extensibility.md

 # 🔧 Choco Extension Extensibility Guide

-This guide explains how to extend the Choco extension to support new websites that don't work with the base validator and syncer.
+This guide explains how to extend the Choco extension to support new websites that don't work with the base validator and syncer for your personal browser session synchronization.

 ## 📋 Table of Contents